Mental Coaching For Athletes

 Most people find these things don’t quite match up.

-Cognitive hypnotherapy for athletes is about gaining understanding and ultimately control over your mental and emotional state during competition or play.
+Cognitive hypnotherapy for athletes is about gaining an understanding of – and ultimately control over – your mental and emotional state during competition or play.

 Your emotions influence not only your thought patterns, but also your very physiology.
 Incredibly, you are physically stronger when you’re in a positive mindset!

 Feelings like anxiety, fear and anger (even when they are subtle) can cause damaging thought patterns like self-doubt and lack of motivation.
 The common conception that we have to “push through” these things is simply wrong.
 You can change the way you feel.

 A shift like this in your emotional thinking can quite easily make the difference between winning and losing.

 Beyond the emotional work lies a plethora of psychological techniques that can be used during training and competition.

 You can learn how to use your mind to improve technique, build strength, increase speed and fitness, reduce the chance of psychosomatic injury and let go of self-sabotaging behaviours… the list is endless.

 Our work together will focus on building the specific techniques that you need to maximise your performance.